7 Benefits of Remote Work for College Students featured image

 College students studying

 Many jobs that accommodate the schedules of college students require shift work.
-Even then, arranging a schedule that works around the ever-changing needs of a college student or COVID-19 protocols isn’t easy.
+Even then, arranging a schedule that works around the ever-changing needs of a college student isn’t easy.
 If a special event, social activity, or exam comes up at school, flexibility is vital.
 However, not every manager can accommodate such requests, posing a problem.

 Working from home (or the dorms) as a freelancer can let college students have more control over their super hectic schedules.
 Not only can they adjust their workload as they need to, but they can also work from anywhere, anytime.

-2. Students Can Gain Valuable Experience in Their Career Field
+2. Students can Gain Valuable Experience in Their Career Field

 Many college students pursue internships as a way to gain experience in their career field.
 Unfortunately, many of those internships are also unpaid.
-Even if they offer college credit, not all students want—or can afford—to take on an unpaid internship.
+Even if they offer college credit, not all students want — or can afford — to take on an unpaid internship.
 Some students need to earn an income to help them get by in college, and some simply aren’t interested in menial part-time jobs that don’t fit their career goals.

 A lot of students can feel discouraged when they leave school.
 They find that many entry-level positions require at least some experience.
 Remote freelancing can be a great way to gain that experience in their chosen field.
 Oftentimes, employers aren’t worried if their freelancers have a college degree.
 They just want to know they can do the work.